COLLECTIONS A-Z

 • Palm Leaf Manuscripts

-The Rev. Dr. J.N.
-Cushing, Class of 1862, was a missionary to the Shan people of British-occupied Burma and a noted linguist who translated the Bible into the Shan dialect and compiled a Shan-English dictionary.
+The Rev. Dr. Josiah Nelson Cushing, Class of 1862, was a missionary to the Shan people of British-occupied Burma and a noted linguist who translated the Bible into the Shan dialect and compiled a Shan-English dictionary.
 In 1881 he presented a complete set of the Tipitaka, the canonical text of Buddhism and many manuscripts written on painted and lacquered palm leaves. ...more information

 Miniature paintings from the estate of Mrs. Adrienne Minassian.
 The paintings often include text from Persian and Indian tales. ...more information